sheerun/rails4-bootstrap/README.md

 Please read the [closed issues](https://github.com/sheerun/rails4-bootstrap/issues?state=closed) of this repository.

-Each closed issue marked with `accepted` tag introduces some changes.

 ## Contributing

-Please read the [open issues](https://github.com/sheerun/rails4-bootstrap/issues?state=open) of this repository.

 I constantly browse open source projects seeking improvement ideas, add them as issues, evaluate, and implement.
+Please read the [open issues](https://github.com/sheerun/rails4-bootstrap/issues?state=open) of this repository for ideas pending for evaluation.

 One good idea for you is to send patches/issues from your own projects.